 - Train-the-trainer programs and training materials must be EPA-approved.

-- Employers must keep training records for two** years and give a copy to workers and handlers upon request.
+- Employers must keep training records for two years** (New Jersey: five years) years and give a copy to workers and handlers upon request.

 *In addition to annual pesticide safety training, worker and handler orientation is still required in New Jersey (for each agricultural establishment employed).
 New Jersey regulations require that workers receive orientation once a year; on their first day of employment; or at least one day prior to any work in a field where an REI has been in effect in the last 30 days.
 New Jersey regulations require that handlers receive employee orientation once a year; on the first day of their employment; or at least one day prior to performance of a handler task.
 However, the NJDEP Worker Protection Unit has provided that use of the NJDEP pamphlets “Protect Yourself from Pesticides” is now optional.